-In this section, we are going to cover some tips that will make your learning curve smooth and answer a few questions along the way.
-Also, we are going to go into greater detail on some topics that we have covered in the how-to section.
+In this section, we will cover some tips that will make your learning curve smooth and answer a few questions along the way.
+Also, we will go into greater detail on some topics that we have covered in the how-to section.

-How often to add wood chips to Masterbuilt smoker?
+How often to add wood chips to a Masterbuilt electric smoker?

-Adding one tube full of chips about every hour should be perfect.
-If you are running your smoker at temperatures above 250 degrees, it is possible to burn wood chips faster so for the first few hours check for a smoke every thirty.
+If you are running your smoker at temperatures above 250 degrees fahrenheit, it is possible to burn wood chips faster, so for the first few hours, check for a smoke every thirty.

-Do you soak wood chips for Masterbuilt electric smoker?
+Do you soak wood chips for the Masterbuilt electric smoker?

-No, most electric smokers do not perform well with soaked wood chips unless the element runs very hot.
-Electric smokers are designed to get just hot enough to burn dry chips at a slow steady rate to give you an even smoke.
+Do not soak your wood chips because most electric smokers do not perform well with soaked wood chips unless the element runs very hot.
+Electric smokers are designed to get just hot enough to burn dry chips at a slow, steady rate to give you an even smoke.

-How do I add water to the Masterbuilt electric smoker?
+How do I add water to the Masterbuilt electric smoker water pan?

 On the lower tray of your smoker is a removable drip tray/water pan that slides out to empty and fill.
 If you fill this halfway with hot water, the humidity in your smoke should stay at a level to keep your meat nice and juicy.

 I put water (or cooking liquid like chicken or beef stock for smoked gravy) in my homemade drip tray on the bottom rack.
-A splash of water in each tray can help with clean up as it can keep juices from baking on to trays.
+A splash of water in each tray can help with cleanup as it can keep juices from baking onto the trays.